Mehdi-Zarei/Mehdi-Zarei/README.md

 };
 ```
 -------------------

->I'm a highly motivated and results-oriented junior back-end web developer with a passion for creating intuitive and user-friendly web interfaces.
-I have proficiency in `JavaScript`, `Node.js`, ``Express.js``, ``TypeScript``,``MongoDB``,``MySQL`` and have a basic understanding of ``Linux``.
-I believe that bugs are opportunities to learn and grow.
-I'm capable of understanding challenges and solving problems in this field.
-With my skills and experience, learning new technologies will not be difficult for me.
-I also have a strong team spirit so I will be able to work effectively and reliably in group projects.
+>I am a highly motivated and energetic junior back-end developer, passionate about creating high-performance back-end systems that effectively manage data and ensure smooth server-side processing.
+I am proficient in the `Node.js` runtime, as well as frameworks such as `Express.js`, `Nest.JS`, and `Fastify`, and databases like `MongoDB` and `MySQL`.
+I believe that bugs are opportunities for learning and growth in the endless world of technology.
+I have the ability to understand challenges and solve problems in this field, and with my skills and experience, learning new technologies will not be difficult for me.
+I also have a strong team spirit, so I am able to work effectively and reliably in group projects.

 --------------------------
 ## 🛠 Skills